yangjasp/optimall/cran-comments.md

 # R CMD check results
-There were no ERRORs or WARNINGs or NOTEs
+* There were no ERRORs or WARNINGs.
+* 1 Note: Possibly misspelled words in DESCRIPTION, but the spelling is correct.